 Paul Bosco - Director, Office of Acquisition and Project Management (APM)

-Other highlights of his career included: Commanding Officer of a 600 person Naval Mobile Construction (Seabee) Battalion home-ported in Gulfport, Mississippi; deployed 50% of the time to Guam; Rota, Spain; and, Bosnia executing construction in support of military missions; Program Officer assigned to the Southern Division of the Naval Facilities Engineering Command in Charleston, South Carolina overseeing construction programs across the southeast region of the United States, to include the $140 million program to relocate the Navy’s Nuclear Power Training Command from Orlando, Florida to Charleston; and, served as the Facilities Director and Officer in Charge of Construction at the Naval Postgraduate School in Monterey, California and as the Facilities Director at the Ship Repair Facility (Shipyard) at Subic Bay, Philippines.
+Other highlights of his career included: Commanding Officer of a 600-person Naval Mobile Construction (Seabee) Battalion home-ported in Gulfport, Mississippi; deployed 50% of the time to Guam and Rota, Spain; and Bosnia executing construction in support of military missions; Program Officer assigned to the Southern Division of the Naval Facilities Engineering Command in Charleston, South Carolina, overseeing construction programs across the southeast region of the United States, to include the $140 million program to relocate the Navy’s Nuclear Power Training Command from Orlando, Florida, to Charleston, South Carolina; and, served as the Facilities Director and Officer-in-Charge of Construction at the Naval Postgraduate School in Monterey, California, and as the Facilities Director at the Ship Repair Facility (Shipyard) at Subic Bay, Philippines.

 Mr. Bosco graduated from The Citadel in 1979 with a B.S. in Electrical Engineering.
 He obtained his masters degree in Financial Management from the Naval Postgraduate School in 1992.
 He also completed the Duke University Fuqua School of Business Executive Education program in 2001.
 He is a registered professional (civil) engineer (PE) and is a member of the Tau Beta Pi engineering honor society.
 He also is a certified Project Management Professional (PMP), a Certified Facility Manager (CFM) and a LEED-AP (Leadership in Energy and Environmental Design – Accredited Professional).
 While in the Navy, he was selected as a member of the acquisition professional community where he held an unlimited contracting warrant for design and construction contracting and a Level III real estate warrant.